diharaw/dw-sample-framework/README.md

 ![Sample](docs/sample.jpg)

+## Building Sample
+Use [CMake](https://cmake.org/) version 3.8 or higher to generate a project for any IDE of your choice.
+The resulting project will contain all dependencies, framework library and sample application.

 ## How to use in a project
 This will only cover using dwSampleFramework in a project that uses CMake since it is more practical and will make handling dependencies easier.